Need help?

 1. I have a B&G/Simrad device under warranty, who should I contact?

-If you need technical service for your B&G/Simrad system under warranty, you should contact the following email address: service.es@navico.com indicating the problem, the make, model and serial number of your equipment.
+If you require technical assistance for your B&G/Simrad system that is under warranty, please contact our manufacturer at the following email address: service.es@navico.com .
+Please include a description of the problem, as well as the brand, model and serial number of your equipment in your message.

 2. What can I do to make the probe screen look better?